 If you saw the Simon Hopkinson Cooks TV series earlier this year, then you may remember that as part of one of his menus he made hummus.
 Nothing too unusual about that, of course, except that he insisted that the skins of the chickpeas should be diligently removed.
 That way, according to Mr Hopkinson, it would be the smoothest possible hummus.
-I've never done that and, frankly, I thought that life’s a bit too short to go to that amount of effort.
+I've never done that and, frankly, I thought that life's a bit too short to go to that amount of effort.
 Since then, every time I've eaten or even set eyes on hummus, I've remembered the thing about the skins.
 Recently I finally gave in and tried it.
 Removing all the skins is very irritating and I’d love to say that it made no difference, but, dammit, he was right and I apologise for ever doubting the great man.
 The hummus really is better.
-Mr Hopkinson’s recipe can be found here .
-Now, useful as that information may be, I'm afraid it’s just an excuse because it’s time for my favourite kitchen music of the year again.
+You may very well have your preferred way of making hummus already and, if not, there are a vast array of recipes on the net.
+Mr Hopkinson himself has a simple one in this article .

 Showing posts from December, 2013